Shivansh-Khunger/LoopAI-Assignment/README.md

 ## Testing Results

-All tests pass with 100% PRD compliance:

 - ✅ Priority handling verified
 - ✅ Rate limiting enforced
 - ✅ Batch processing accurate
 - ✅ Status tracking correct
 - ✅ Error handling robust

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## License

-This project is built according to the specified Product Requirements Document.